Getting started with nRF9160 DK

 3. Connect the nRF9160 DK to the computer with a micro-USB cable, and then turn the DK on.

 4. Use the Quick Start app to update the DK firmware.
-Follow the steps in the application and pay attention to the following actions:

 If you have not yet installed the nRF Connect SDK and selected the preferred development environment, the application will point you to the related resources.
 It will also provide you with links to the recommended learning materials from Nordic Semiconductor related to cellular development.